Edge-Only Universal Adversarial Attacks in Distributed Learning: Experimental Evaluation

-To simplify the notation, $l_i$ is used in the following to denote key layers only.
-As such, given a depth of the edge part, the set $L_{\text{edge}}= \{l_1,..., l_e\}$ defined in Section \ref{s:attack} is formed by the key layer $l_e$ acting as a split point and the preceding key layers.
-For instance, for depth 2/4, the key layers are $L_{\text{edge}}= \{l_1, l_2\}$, where $l_1$ and $l_2$ correspond, for example, to the 3rd and 7th layer of the network, respectively.
+Note also that, given the edge depth, the set $L_{\text{edge}}= \{l_1,..., l_e\}$ (defined in Sec. \ref{s:attack}) is formed by the key layer $l_e$ acting as a split point and the preceding key layers.

-The binary classifiers \( g^l \) consist of a simple and lightweight module (avoiding overfitting) that includes: a conv block with kernel size 3, followed by an AvgPool and two fully connected layers with hidden size 128, separated by a ReLU activation.
-More details about the classifiers and the split points are in the supplementary material.
+For the targeted attack presented, the binary classifiers \( g^l \) consist of a simple and lightweight module (avoiding overfitting) that includes: a conv block with kernel size 3, followed by an AvgPool and two fully connected layers with hidden size 128, separated by a ReLU activation.
+More details about the classifiers are provided in the appendix, while related ablation studies are in Sec..\ref{sec:ablation_binary_classifier}.

-Regarding the attack settings, we focused on $l_\infty$ norm attacks, using $\alpha = 2/255$ and the maximum number of epochs for the UAP optimization to $20$, with a batch size of $100$.
-In the following, we provide comparisons of edge-only UAPs with respect to full-knowledge, state-of-the-art attacks \cite{Zhang_data-free}.
+Regarding the attack settings, we focused on $l_\infty$ norm attacks with different epsilon values, using $\alpha = 2/255$ and the number of epochs for the UAP optimization to $20$, with a batch size of $100$.
 All experiments were conducted using an A100 GPU with 40GB of memory.